greglobinski/gatsby-starter-kit-docs/src/content/docs/6.3___custom-style/index.md

 export default global;
 ```

 Do you see the same `emotion`'s `injectGlobal` method?
-Nothing new here.
+Nothing new here, right?

 ### Customization.